These scrumptious Easy Venezuelan Pepper Tamales are the perfect side dish for any summer supper, party or barbecue!

 Seriously, every bite was a delight.
-I don’t know whether it was because its been so long since I had one, or what, but I don’t think these hallaquilas needed anything else.
+I don’t know whether it was because it been so long since I had one, or what, but I don’t think these hallaquilas needed anything else.
 Maybe the wrapping would not be approved by a “pro”, but the taste and texture could not have been better.

-I remember there was a food truck, near to my home in Venezuela, that sold grilled meat with hallaquitas, and right next to it, there was another food truck selling tostadas and hot dogs cart.
+I remember there was a food truck, near to my home in Venezuela, that sold grilled meat with hallaquitas, and right next to it, there was another food truck selling tostadas and hot dogs.
 My husband, at that time my boyfriend, and I loved to eat there.
 It was also very cheap.

 I also prepared a cilantro mojo sauce and it was insanely good!

-These Hallaquitas are ideal for the summer time, in which we eat a lot of grilled meats.
+These Hallaquitas are ideal for the summertime, in which we eat a lot of grilled meats.
 They are the perfect side dish; and now that I know how easy they are to make, they will be on my menu more often.

-- 20 dried corn husks soaked for at least 12 hours
+- 20 dried corn husks, soaked for at least 12 hours

 - 3/4 cup vegetable shortening